MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_10-Implement_Data_Protection.md

 In this task, you will implement Azure virtual-machine level backup.

    >**Note**: Before you start this task, make sure that the deployment you initiated in the first task of this lab has successfully completed.
+You can check that by going to respected resource group in azure portal and on the overview page of the resource group click on **Deployments**.

 1. On the **az104-10-rsv1** Recovery Services vault blade, click **Overview**, then click **+ Backup**.